parijatmishra/parijatmishra.github.io/_posts/2024-09-30-social-proof-code-quality.md

 title: The Social Psychology of Secure Software
 ---

+Security breaches are no fun.
+There's much advice about how to improve security that revolves around tools, processes, and prioritization of security.
+No one talks about _social psychology_.
+Now, what does psychology have to do with cybersecurity?

 Organizations are spending a lot of money on security products, to the tune of hundreds of billions of dollars.
 This spend is growing faster than the average growth in IT spend. [^idc-2023] Yet, losses due to cybercrime are growing even